 37. Is social media the next big search engine?

-Younger audiences trust their favorite influencers to relay accurate, relevant information about products/services.
+What does it come down to?
+Audiences, especially those who are younger, trust their favorite influencers to relay accurate, relevant information about products/services.

-39. Let’s beat the algorithm in 2023
+39. Let’s beat the algorithm in 2025

 40. Not everyone trusts influencers

-Overly-branded influencer content can turn off potential consumers, which is why transparency is key in this field.
+Overly branded influencer content can turn off potential consumers, which is why transparency is key in this field.

 41. Podcasts, podcasts, podcasts